-Furthermore, desiccant dehumidifiers are much quieter as well because they don’t have a compressor.
+Furthermore, desiccant dehumidifiers are much quieter because they don’t have a compressor.
 They’re also more energy-efficient and effective at drying already dry air (2).

-If you live in the south where it seems like the humidity just simply won’t go lower than 70 percent, you need a strong dehumidifier.
+If you live someplace hot, where it seems like the humidity just won’t go lower than 70 percent, you need a strong dehumidifier.
 For this type of environment, nothing will beat a refrigerant model.
 These are highly effective at removing large amounts of moisture and can work in higher temperatures where desiccant models struggle.

 Refrigerant dehumidifiers draw air in through a fan and then cool the air on a set of coils.
 The refrigerant liquid is pumped through the system, converting between gas and liquid form as it cools and heats.

 How to Choose the Capacity of the Dehumidifier

 Knowing the area coverage required for your dehumidifier is only one part of making the decision.
 Another important thing to consider is how humid your home or specific room is.
 To help you figure this out, here are a few signs to look for: